Hey, can I point something out real quick here, folks?

 That's the only president I've ever seen that's worth a darn.

-Well, I continued voting Republican, registered Republican, continued to vote Republican all the way up until the midterm of George W. Bush.
+Well, I continued voting Republican, registered Republican, continued to vote Republican, all the way up until the midterm of George W. Bush.

-My husband looked at me and said, You know what?
+My husband looked at me and said, you know what?

-They've taken us for granted.
+They're taking us for granted.

 Which midterm?